On the complexity of controlling quantum many-body dynamics

-\emph{Conclusions}-- In this work we demonstrated for the first time the possibility of employing optimal control to reverse the dynamics of many-body quantum systems, effectively reducing the quantum entropy generated with strongly disordering processes.
-We showed that it might be possible to optimally reverse the system dynamics even in cases in which an exact reverse evolution cannot be realized (i.e. partially tunable Hamiltonians).
-Furthermore we demonstrated that the optimized reverse dynamics is extremely robust against external sources of noise.
-Finally, we proposed a conjecture establishing a relationship between optimization complexity and effective dynamical dimension of quantum many-body systems.
-We verified our conjecture in three different systems, demonstrating that optimal control can work effectively in exponentially large Hilbert spaces as long as the systems under consideration are exactly solvable (integrable).
-Our results are relevant both for experiments, providing an alternative and more convenient implementation of reverse dynamics, and to establish a connection among entropy, optimal control and integrability.
-We plan to extend this analysis to open system dynamics.
+{\emph{Conclusions}-- In this work we explored the limits of optimal control of the dynamics of a many-body quantum system.
+We showed that optimal control is able to reverse the dynamics of many-body quantum systems, effectively reducing the quantum entropy generated with strongly disordering processes and furthermore that it might be possible to optimally reverse the system dynamics even in cases in which an exact reverse evolution cannot be realized.
+We demonstrated that the optimized reverse dynamics is extremely robust against external sources of noise.
+Finally, we {provide a lower bound on the optimization complexity} establishing a relationship between optimization complexity and integrability of the considered system. }

-We acknowledge support from the EU through AQUTE \& PICC, SOLID, from the German Research Foundation (SFB/TRR21), and the BW-grid for computational resources.
+We acknowledge support from the EU through SIQS \& PICC, SOLID, from the German Research Foundation (SFB/TRR21), and the BW-grid for computational resources.
 AS is grateful to KITP for hospitality.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY11-25915.